savieee/Soft-robotics-controllers/README.md

 4. Before moving on to preparing the mixture, turn the scale on, place the pot on the scale, and zero the scale.

 ### Preparing the mixture
-1. Take the DragonSkin 10NV and read the datasheet for the pot life, cure time, and the ratio the materials are poured in; for DragonSkin 10NV the pot life is 15 minutes, the cure time is 75 minutes, and they should be poured in a 1:1 ratio (same weight for each substance).
+1. Take the any elastomer (e.g., DragonSkin 10NV) and read the datasheet for the pot life, cure time, and the ratio the materials are poured in; for DragonSkin 10NV the pot life is 15 minutes, the cure time is 75 minutes, and they should be poured in a 1:1 ratio (same weight for each substance).
 2. If this is a new set of DragonSkin, make two holes in the tops of each of the containers: one large hole for pouring and one smaller hole to allow airflow.
 Then follow these ensuing steps: